kristiania-pg6301-2023/pg6301-frontend-programming/README.md

 # PG6301 Web Development and API design

-> :warning: **Not updated for 2023**: This information currently just a copy of the course information for 2022.
-It will
+> :warning: **Not completely updated for 2023**: This information currently contains
-> be updated soon
+> much of the course information for 2022.
+It will be updated as we go along

 Welcome to this course in Web Development and API Design.
 In this course, we will